LouisDeOliveira/GLSL-mandelbrot/ReadMe.md

 ## Usage

 Spacebar resets the view, left mouse click to center the view, scroll to zoom in and out.
+Press "c" to change the color scheme.

 ## Screenshot

 ![image](image.png)

 ## Compiling from source